 David Teague is an Emmy-winning documentary film editor and writer.

-His work includes the Oscar-nominated and Emmy-winning Life, Animated, the Oscar-nominated and Emmy-winning Cutie and the Boxer, the Independent Spirit Award-nominated The Departure, the Emmy-nominated and Sundance-winning E-TEAM, and the Oscar-winning Freeheld.
-Other work includes two Oscar-nominated shorts (Mondays at Racine, Sun Come Up), Independent Spirit Award-nominated The Cage Fighter, the Full Frame winner Tocando la Luz (Touch the Light), the feature documentary The Iran Job, the PBS series “Constitution USA”, and the Emmy-winning Sesame Street prime time special “Growing Hope Against Hunger”.
-He was the consulting editor on Knock Down the House, winner of the Sundance 2019 Audience Award and Festival Favorite Award.
+His work as an editor includes the Oscar-nominated and Emmy-winning Life Animated, the Oscar-nominated and Emmy-winning Cutie and the Boxer, the Independent Spirit Award-nominated The Departure, the Emmy-nominated and Sundance-winning E-TEAM, and the Oscar-winning Freeheld.
+He was the supervising editor for Becoming, based on Michelle Obama’s memoir, and the story consultant for Taylor Swift: Miss Americana.
+Other work includes two Oscar-nominated shorts (Mondays at Racine, Sun Come Up), Independent Spirit Award-nominated The Cage Fighter, the Full Frame winner Tocando la Luz (Touch the Light), the feature documentary The Iran Job, the PBS series “Constitution USA”, and the Emmy-winning Sesame Street prime time special “Growing Hope Against Hunger.”
+As a consulting editor, he worked on American Factory, Knock Down the House, Crip Camp, Cameraperson, Welcome to Chechnya, Mayor, The Reagan Show, and Athlete A.

 David has been an editing mentor with the IFP Documentary Labs, the Karen Schmeer Film Editing Fellowship, the Tribeca Film Institute Doc Program, the Catapult & T/F Rough Cut Retreat, and the Sundance Institute CNEX Documentary Lab in China.
 He has served on the jury at Full Frame and taught editing or guest lectured at Columbia University, the New School, DCTV, Union Docs, Points North Forum, the Manhattan Edit Workshop, Brooklyn College and Long Island University.
 He is the author of three best-selling guides to film editing with Final Cut Pro and Final Cut Express.